Should You Buy or Rent?

 Enter your home price & mortgage details

-Set the home price you're considering, your expected down payment percentage, current mortgage rate, and loan term.
-The calculator defaults to a 30-year fixed at 7% — adjust to match current rates or quotes you've received.
+Set the home price, down payment, mortgage rate, and loan term.
+Defaults to a 30-year fixed at 7% — adjust to match current rates or quotes you've received.

 02